-The Foundation has been awarded a total of \$4,875,000 in various State of Maryland Capital Grants for the construction of a new museum facility.
+The Foundation has been awarded a total of \$4,975,000 in various State of Maryland Capital Grants for the construction of a new museum facility.
 The awards are subject to certain conditions, including a 1:1 matching requirement.
 Management anticipates that sufficient funds will be raised to satisfy the full 1:1 match condition.
 These awards, which represent a commitment by the State of Maryland to provide funds on a cost-reimbursement basis will not be reflected in the financial statements until reimbursable activities have been conducted in accordance with the provisions of the grants.

-For the year ended June 30, 2020, \$94,500 was recognized under this grant.
+For the years ended June 30, 2021 and 2020, the Foundation recognized \$1,000,000 and \$94,500 under this grant, respectively.